ruby/ruby/README.md

 ### Subversion

-Stable branches for older Ruby versions can be checked out with the following command:
+Stable branches for older Ruby versions can be checked out with also the following command:

     $ svn co https://svn.ruby-lang.org/repos/ruby/branches/ruby_2_6/ ruby